Vantiq/vantiq-sdk-java/docs/api.md

 ### Returns

-Since the `publish` operation is an asynchronous action, a successful publish will result in the `handler.onSuccess` call with a boolean value.
-Upon a server failure, the `handler.onError` is called.
-Upon any client exception, the `handler.onFailure` is called.
+Since the `publish` operation is a fire-and-forget action, a successful publish will result in a boolean value indicating the publish occurred.

 ### Example